nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 export class AuthorsModule {}
 ```

-The `GraphQLModule` will take care of reflecting the metadata and transforming classes into the correct resolvers map automatically.
-The only thing you need to be aware of is that you need to import this module somewhere, so Nest will be able to utilize `AuthorsModule`.

 > info **Hint** Learn more about GraphQL queries [here](http://graphql.org/learn/queries/).

-> info **Hint** It is helpful to organize your code by what we can call your **domain model** (similar to the way you would organize entry points in a REST API).
+> info **Hint** It is helpful to organize your code by your so-called **domain model** (similar to the way you would organize entry points in a REST API).
 In this approach, keep your models (`ObjectType` classes), resolvers and services together within a Nest module representing the domain model.
 Keep all of these components in a single folder per module.
 When you do this, and use the [Nest CLI](/cli/overview) to generate each element, Nest will wire all of these parts together automatically for you.

 #### CLI Plugin